 Issue:

-African Swine Fever virus (ASFv), if introduced into the U.S. across the southern border by domestic or wildlife animal movements, or by human traffic could be complicated if a tick-susceptible host interaction known as the sylvatic cycle of disease transmission establishes a permanent reservoir of ASFv disease in Texas.
+African Swine Fever virus (ASFv) is a significant notifiable swine disease that if introduced into the U.S. across the southern border (by domestic or wildlife animal movements or human traffic), would have severe economic and trade consequences.
+Eradication efforts would be hampered by spillover events between domestic and feral swine populations.
+A tick-susceptible host interaction, known as the sylvatic cycle of disease transmission, could establish a permanent reservoir of ASFv disease, if undetected, since certain competent tick hosts are found in Texas.

 Objectives:

-This study builds upon prior research focused on the historical occurrence of Ornithodoros spp. ticks as well as previously published predictive models (Donaldson et al., 2016; Sage et al., 2017; Wormington et al., 2019; Golnar et al., 2019) to identify at-risk locations throughout Texas for the establishment of ASFv in wildlife through contact with competent Ornithodoros spp. tick vectors.
-The locations of such Ornithodoros spp. ticks have not been documented extensively in Texas to date in relation to existing feral swine, commercial swine, or warthog population locations.
-This study seeks to create a surveillance system focusing on specific locations to consistently evaluate the sylvatic tick-swine transmission cycle potential.
+This study built upon prior research focused on the historical occurrence of Ornithodoros spp. ticks as well as previously published predictive models (Donaldson et al., 2016; Sage et al., 2017; Wormington et al., 2019; Golnar et al., 2019) to identify at-risk locations throughout Texas for the establishment of ASFv in wildlife through contact with competent Ornithodoros spp. tick vectors.
+Prior to this work, the locations of such Ornithodoros spp. ticks had not been documented extensively in Texas in relation to existing feral swine, commercial swine, or warthog population locations.
+Through tick maps and dissemination of information, this work contributed towards a surveillance system focused on specific locations to evaluate the sylvatic tick-swine transmission cycle potential.

 Value Proposition:

-This study complements efforts to interdict at-risk materials entering the US and potentially strengthens the US border protection infrastructure by evaluating other locations along the border not undergoing inspections for risk potential.
-By identifying locations for future surveillance system development where animals and people may enter the US through non-traditional locations in South Texas pasture locations along the Rio Grande, this DHS-supported program will help ensure rapid detection of any new threat or incursion of the ASFv.
+This work delivered maps and ecological modeling of O. turicata habitats and host species, density of feral hogs and warthogs, and host identification through bloodmeal analysis, communicated through reports, scientific conferences and a journal article that will be submitted to a peer-reviewed journal.
+This study complements efforts to interdict at-risk materials entering the U.S. and strengthens the U.S. border protection infrastructure by evaluating other locations along the border not undergoing inspections for risk potential.
+By identifying locations for future surveillance system development where animals and people may enter the U.S. through non-traditional locations in South Texas pasture locations along the Rio Grande, this program updated the geographic distribution of Ornithodoros spp. ticks and the ecogeographical variables influencing their distribution, identified at-risk locations for the establishment of ASFv in wildlife through contact with competent tick vectors, and provided relevant information for early detection of tick vectors.

 Project Lead | Texas A&M AgriLife Research |